slackero/phpwcms/README.md

 phpwcms is a very flexible, fast, robust, customer and developer friendly but yet powerful web based content management system and cms framework running under PHP and MySQL. phpwcms is created and maintained by [Oliver Georgi](http://twitter.com/slackero).

-To get started, checkout <http://phpwcms.org> or community driven [HowTo Wiki](http://www.phpwcms-howto.de/wiki/).
+To get started, checkout [phpwcms.org](http://phpwcms.org) or the community driven [HowTo Wiki](http://www.phpwcms-howto.de/wiki/).
+Thousands of topics including solutions are available in the [**phpwcms** Support Forum](https://forum.phpwcms.org/) where you can ask your questions too.